Let me just say that the loneliness is acute.

 Soldiers all of them.
 May God bless you and keep you.

-I am alone, again, listening to Nights in White Satin on repeat, finding out I don’t love the live versions and chuckling at a spontaneous memory that resurfaces — when I was a kid I thought Robert Redford was the lead singer.
+So I am alone, still, listening to Nights in White Satin on repeat, finding out I don’t love the live versions and chuckling at a spontaneous memory that resurfaces — when I was a kid I thought Robert Redford was the lead singer.
 I don’t know if you’ve heard of Robert Redford but he is not the lead singer of the Moody Blues.
 Turned out he was just an actor.
 And a director.
 Who knew.

 This gratuitously cinematic song was long before my time, and its laser-Floyd sci-fi melodrama is almost before its own time.
 Is that a Vincent Price outro?
 Who knew there was an operatic Italian cover of it?
 I don’t remember when I first heard it, Letters I’ve written, never meaning to send … but I loved it.
 A new acquaintance in Salon-de-Provence randomly posted the video and I instantly realize it, and another beer is exactly what I need tonight.